 Units are redeemable at the unitholders' option, however, applications and redemptions may be suspended by the Responsible Entity if it is in the best interests of the unitholders.
-The units are classified as financial liabilities as the Fund is required to distribute its distributable income.

 The units can be put back to the Fund at any time for cash based on the redemption price.
 The fair value of redeemable units is measured at the redemption amount that is payable (based on the redemption unit price) at the end of the reporting period if unitholders exercised their right to redeem units in the Fund.